-The Authority-prepared MOA and BETP will identify specific historical resources that the project will physically alter, damage, relocate, or destroy and that will require documentation.
+The Authority-prepared MOA and BETP would identify specific historical resources that the project would physically alter, damage, relocate, or destroy and that would require documentation.
 This documentation may consist of preparation of updated recordation forms (DPR 523), or may be consistent with the Historic American Buildings Survey (HABS), the Historic American Engineering Record (HAER), or the Historic American Landscape Survey (HALS) programs; a Historic Structure Report; or other recordation methods stipulated in the MOA and described in the BETP.
-The specific mitigation for each property will be determined in consultation with the MOA signatories and concurring parties.
-The BETP will detail the appropriate type and level of recordation for each property.
-The recordation undertaken by this treatment will focus on the aspect of integrity the project will affect for each historic property subject to this treatment.
-For example, historic properties in an urban setting that will experience an adverse visual effect will be photographed to capture exterior and contextual views; interior spaces will not be subject to recordation if they will not be affected.
-The BETP will specify the appropriate method of documentation for each property, resulting from consultation with the SHPO, MOA signatories, and concurring parties.
-Such documentation will follow the appropriate guidance for the recordation format and program selected.
+The specific mitigation for each property would be determined in consultation with the MOA signatories and concurring parties.
+The BETP would detail the appropriate type and level of recordation for each property.
+The recordation undertaken by this treatment would focus on the aspect of integrity the project would affect for each historic property subject to this treatment.
+For example, historic properties in an urban setting that would experience an adverse visual effect would be photographed to capture exterior and contextual views; interior spaces would not be subject to recordation if they would not be affected.
+The BETP would specify the appropriate method of documentation for each property, resulting from consultation with the SHPO, MOA signatories, and concurring parties.
+Such documentation would follow the appropriate guidance for the recordation format and program selected.

-Copies of the documentation will be provided to the consulting parties and offered to the appropriate local governments, historical societies and agencies, or other public repositories, such as libraries, as specified in the BETP.
-The documentation will also be offered in printed and electronic form to any repository or organization to which the SHPO, the Authority, and the local agency with jurisdiction over the property, through consultation, may agree.
+Copies of the documentation would be provided to the consulting parties and offered to the appropriate local governments, historical societies and agencies, or other public repositories, such as libraries, as specified in the BETP.
+The documentation would also be offered in printed and electronic form to any repository or organization to which the SHPO, the Authority, and the local agency with jurisdiction over the property, through consultation, may agree.
 The electronic copy of the documentation may also be placed on an agency or organization's website.
 As the design progresses, additional properties may be determined by the Authority as requiring documentation.

 In general, photography should capture views of the historic property from multiple views, and could include reproduction of historic images, and architectural or engineering drawings as well.
-The contractor will complete all fieldwork necessary for photodocumentation, architectural or engineering drawings, and digital recordation through geographic information system or global positioning system, and the Authority and SHPO will approve it before project construction begins.
-The written data will include a narrative for the historic property that will utilize existing inventory, evaluation, and nomination documents to the extent possible.
+The contractor would complete all fieldwork necessary for photodocumentation, architectural or engineering drawings, and digital recordation through geographic information system or global positioning system, and the Authority and SHPO would approve it before project construction begins.
+The written data would include a narrative for the historic property that would utilize existing inventory, evaluation, and nomination documents to the extent possible.

-This kind of documentation will require the contractor to engage an interdisciplinary team to adequately complete this mitigation.
-The team will likely be required to include, at a minimum, an architectural historian, a historian, and a photographer.
+This kind of documentation would require the contractor to engage an interdisciplinary team to adequately complete this mitigation.
+The team would likely be required to include, at a minimum, an architectural historian, a historian, and a photographer.
 Other team members may include a landscape architect or computer-aided design and drafting technician.
-The BETP will detail the required personnel and qualification standards for these preparers.
-The Authority will submit the documentation to the SHPO for review and comment.
-If the documentation is to follow the HABS/HAER/HALS program, consultation by the Authority with the National Park Service (NPS) will be required.
-The contractor's qualified team will prepare the final documentation, NPS will approve it, and the Authority will submit it to the Library of Congress.
-The BETP will identify the distribution of printed and electronic copies of the photodocumentation, as well as permanent archival disposition of the record, if applicable.
+The BETP would detail the required personnel and qualification standards for these preparers.
+The Authority would submit the documentation to the SHPO for review and comment.
+If the documentation is to follow the HABS/HAER/HALS program, consultation by the Authority with the National Park Service (NPS) would be required.
+The contractor's qualified team would prepare the final documentation, NPS would approve it, and the Authority would submit it to the Library of Congress.
+The BETP would identify the distribution of printed and electronic copies of the photodocumentation, as well as permanent archival disposition of the record, if applicable.